Women in construction

 Queensland has a $46 billion building and construction industry.

-While the industry employs about 240,000 people across the state, only 2.4 percent of these are women.
-Electricians, joiners and earthmoving plant operators, as well as concreters and formworkers have some of the lowest participation rates of women in the industry.
+While the industry employs about 240,000 people across the state, nearly 5 percent of these are women.
+Electricians, joiners, concreters and form workers have some of the lowest participation rates of women in the industry.

 Civil engineering draftspersons and technicians, fencers and plasterers have higher levels of participation.
 However, even among building and engineering technicians, which has the highest percentage of women workers, more than three quarters of the workforce are men.